conechmuadong/2324-Spring-INT3402-Compiler/Assignment2/README.md

 - `if`, `then`, `else` are keywords
 - `cond` is a greater comparison or greater or equal comparison between two integers, two variables or an integer and a variable, such as: `a>b`, `1>a`, `2>=1`
 - `stmt` is an assignment, example: `a=b`
-- A variable name must start with a 2 characters prefix including a lowercase letter followed by a number.
+- A variable name must start with a 2 character-prefix, including a lowercase letter followed by a number.
 Example: `a1`, `b2a`, `c33`, `d114e` are correct variable names

 ## Running the parser